pangf/pollyAnimatonCV/README.md

 ## html5 /Jquery/css

-### please down load the project and unzipped it, use the index.html as the  entrance.
+### please download the project and unzipped it, use the index.html as the entrance.
+### for on-line live demo please click environment to see the last deployment.